 Yesterday, Town council instructed the Drumheller Resiliency and Flood Mitigation Office to prepare statutory documents for an updated Municipal Development Plan (MDP) and Land Use Bylaw (LUB) for further consideration by council.

 For Drumheller to truly change the channel on flood readiness, it must understand the impacts of flood mitigation on our most visionary documents – the MDP and LUB.
-These documents lay the foundation on how we as a community can adapt to the future.
+These documents lay the foundation for how we as a community can adapt to the future.

 Making room for the river is the focus area of a new revised MDP.
-The river is what connects our neighbourhoods throughout the valley and can act as a destination and set the stage of unscripted adventures.
+The river is what connects our neighbourhoods throughout the valley and can act as a destination and set the stage for unscripted adventures.

-Chief Resiliency and Flood Mitigation Officer Darwin Durnie commented during his council presentation “while we know the river can be a threat to our community, for the majority of time it’s an amenity and an economic driver to inspire investment.
+Chief Resiliency and Flood Mitigation Officer Darwin Durnie commented during his council presentation “while we know the river can be a threat to our community, for the majority of the time it’s an amenity and an economic driver to inspire investment.
 Our hope is these revised documents will enable development and not control or restrict development.”